 All suckling mice injected with the test article or the negative control article appeared normal and healthy after 14 days.
 The surviving mice of each group were homogenized and the homogenate of each group was passaged into a new group of suckling mice.
-The remainder of the homogenates was frozen at $-70^{\circ}\text{C} \pm 10^{\circ}\text{C}$ .
+The remainder of the homogenates was frozen at $-70^{\circ}\text{C} \pm 10^{\circ}\text{C}$.

-In the blind passage, all suckling mice injected with the test article homogenate or the negative control article homogenate appeared normal and healthy after 14 days.
+In the blind passage, all suckling mice injected with the test article homogenate and nineteen of the twenty suckling mice injected with the negative control article homogenate appeared normal and healthy after 14 days.
+One of the suckling mice injected with the negative control article homogenate was missing and presumed cannibalized on day 5 post injection.
+(See Criteria for a Valid Test.)